Penguin-Guru/WallpaperChanger/README.md

 - xcb-errors
 - FreeImage (for reading in image files)

+### More libraries (you probably already have):
+- unistd.h
+- magic.h
+- glibc >= 2.38 (or something similar that provides strchrnul)

 ### Tool chain:
 - I have only tried compiling this with G.C.C.
 That is what the build script uses.
-- You may need Bash to run the build script.
+- You *may* need Bash to run the build script.

 ### Compilation:

 I have included the lazy Bash script I used for development, "[redo.sh](redo.sh)".
 If you have all the dependencies installed, you *should* be able to compile the program simply by running the script.
 If that fails, you should also be able to see the commands it would run by providing the word `print` as a parameter.
 The script also supports a few other convenience features for development.
 By default, the program will be built for debugging.
 To optimise for production, provide the build script with the word `production` as a parameter.

-Depending on how your system libraries are packages, you may need to change the library names in the build script.
+Depending on how your system libraries are packaged, you may need to change the library names in the build script.
 They are defined with other would-be constants near the top of the script.

 ## Development: